 Presenters: Wilma Alvarado-Little, MA MSW (moderator), Nick Arce, MA, MS, CHI, CPXP (presenter), and Jody Prysock, MS, CI (presenter)

-If you are not a member, the recorded webinar will be $30 to view.
+If you are not a member, the recorded webinar fee is $30.

 View the recording: click here